-- 1. All exhibits should be placed in a sturdy see through enclosure with a top, bottom, and 4 sides.
+- All exhibits are required to be placed in a sturdy see-through enclosure with a top, bottom, and 4 sides.
 A clear tub turned upside down with the exhibit placed on the lid would be an acceptable enclosure.
 It may be desirable to place a cutting board or other hard surface between the lid and base plate of the exhibit to make it sturdy.
 This is to keep exhibit components from being "scattered to parts unknown" at the fair.
-The outer dimensions of the enclosure do not count towards the total exhibit dimensions but should not be excessive. - 2.
-Each exhibit must include an Architectural Block Construction information packet.
-Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 3.
-Each exhibit information packet should include the following items: - a.
-1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state, these help in determining where a part might go in case something comes loose. - b.
-If appropriate, operating instructions for mechanical portions of the diorama.
+The outer dimensions of the enclosure do not count towards the total exhibit dimensions but should not be excessive. - Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - Each exhibit information packet should include the following items: - 1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state, these help in determining where a part might go in case something comes loose. - o If appropriate, operating instructions for mechanical portions of the diorama. - For the State Fair, the 4-H member must include a video telling the story of their project as well as a walkthrough of any project materials. - o Videos with any accompanying release form signed by the exhibitor's parent/guardian may be displayed at the State Fair in the Engineering and Technology exhibit area. - The video must not be more than 8 minutes long and should be included on the USB Drive.